 Students should contact the Director of the Undergraduate Program in Music, to plan an acceptable course of study for their semester or year abroad.
 The department recommends the music programs offered at King's College, London, and University College, Cork, Ireland.

 All students with a serious interest in music should try as freshmen to take or test out of MUSA1100 Fundamentals of Music Theory.
 The theory courses (especially MUSA1100 Fundamentals and MUSA2100 Harmony) are essential and necessary indicators of how well a student will be able to succeed in the major.
 Those who can test out of MUSA1100 and who wish to fulfill the Arts Core requirement with a music course should take MUSA1200 Introduction to Music or MUSA1300 History of Popular Music.
-Arts Core courses in Fine Arts or Theater are also possible instead of Music and are recommended for those who wish a broader understanding of the Arts.
+Arts Core courses in Art, Art History, and Film or Theatre are also possible instead of Music and are recommended for those who wish for a broader understanding of the Arts.

 Harmony and Chromatic Harmony should be taken in sequence along with MUSA1090–2090 Ear Training/Sight Singing Labs.
 Two history courses in Western Music (selected from Medieval-Renaissance, Baroque Music, Music of the Classical Era, Music of the Romantic Era, Music of the Modern Era, or a composer or genre course) or one history course and one cross-cultural course should be taken.
 The first year's required Listening Repertoire should be mastered.
 Some performance experience (Orchestra, Chorale, Band, Chamber Music, non-Western performance, and/or private lessons) should be started and pursued throughout the rest of the major.